14 Green Street

 • On September 28 from 12:30 to 2:00 p.m., we will be working with Aging, section 3.1 “The Lucidity of Age.”
 You can read the whole chapter if you like, but our discussion will focus on 3.1.

 • On October 26 from 12:30 – 2:00 pm, we will focus on Illness with 4.1, etc. The use of Buddhist scripture in this book as a tool to reflect upon our lives in this rapidly changing, contemporary world has been enriching.
 The role of metaphor in this process helps us to loosen the hold of our “predictive brains” on our understanding of reality.
 Please feel free to join us for one or all of our meetings.
 Please contact email@example.com for more information or before attending for the first time.

 From the fall ’16 through spring, ’17, all 3 sits investigated the foundational Dharma teachings called The Eightfold Path, the fourth of the Four Noble Truths.
-Much of the material we used is from dharma teacher Gil Fronsdal’s online program on this topic.
-An overview and all suggested material is described on our website here.
-Gil’s short essays introduce each path factor and include the weekly reflections.
+Much of the material we used was from dharma teacher Gil Fronsdal’s excellent online program on this topic.

 During August ’16, Doreen led an investigation of the Five Spiritual Faculties.
 If you wish to understand these in more depth, she suggested the following essays by Bhikkhu Bodhi Five Spiritual Faculties – Bhikkhu Bodhi and Edward Conze Five Spiritual Faculties-Conze.